GEOG-465-Spr-2015/Class_workspace/glossary/glossay.md

     i+=1
 ```
 This while loop will run until the item in the list is not equal to the string, "d".

+##VARIABLES
+Used to hold/represnt different types of values such as (but not limited to) dictionaries, functions & lists.
+They can look even as simple as the following:
+>>> x = 10
+>>> x
+10